RichieLoco/CoinSniper/README.md

 📈 History tells us that coins newly announced on Binance often enjoy a short-term spike in buying activity, causing a sharp rise in price!
 This bot aims to catch that momentum.

-🧠 Unlike the original, this version introduces AI-based decision making and supports a wide range of exchanges.
+🧠 Unlike the original, this version introduces AI-based decision-making and supports a wide range of exchanges.
 It also reacts to delisting announcements by preparing to short the delisted coin.

 ## 🤖 AI-based Filtering